-3. Scent + Dye Free Dropps (Laundry Detergent) — These are capsules you just pop in the washer.
+3. Scent + Dye Free Dropps (Laundry Detergent) -- These are capsules you just pop in the washer.

-4. Method Fresh Clover (Laundry Detergent) — One of my faves!
-I love Method products.
+4. Method Fresh Clover (Laundry Detergent)

-1. Soap Nuts (Laundry Detergent, $32.24 for 1lb) — 100% natural detergent.
+1. Soap Nuts (Laundry Detergent, $32.24 for 1lb) -- 100% natural detergent.
 I have yet to try this myself, but some people swear by these.

-2. Dropps Orange Blossom Scent Booster (Fabric Softener, $28 for 6-pack) — Abe's stocks many Dropps products.
+2. Dropps Orange Blossom Scent Booster (Fabric Softener, $28 for 6-pack) -- Abe's stocks many Dropps products.

-3. Molly's Suds (Powder Laundry Detergent, $13.99) — Leaping Bunny-certified.
+3. Molly's Suds (Powder Laundry Detergent, $13.99) -- Leaping Bunny-certified.

-4. HomeLogic Citrus Grove (Laundry Detergent, $32 for 2-pack) — PETA-certified.
+4. HomeLogic Citrus Grove (Laundry Detergent, $32 for 2-pack) -- PETA-certified.
+Great reviews.

-5. Puracy Free & Clear (Laundry Detergent, $17.99) — Leaping Bunny-certified.
+5. Puracy Free & Clear (Laundry Detergent, $17.99) -- Leaping Bunny-certified.

 I hope these suggestions will work out for you!
 Have you tried any of these brands?
 Please leave your opinions on the comments!